learosema/talentbook/README.md

 # Talentbook

-Talentbook is a skill directory platform that helps building teams.
+Talentbook is a skill directory platform where you can share your experience level in certain technologies and wether you like to work with the technology or not.

-On talentbook, you can list your experience levels in your skills and wills in certain technologies (eg. knowledge of JS frameworks).
-You can also search for certain skills to find team mates or mentors and mentees.
+This can help finding a mentor if you want to learn a new technology.

 ## Techstack